Who signs and sends the dispute letters?

 - (Alternate method) If you trust your clients to sign the letter themselves, you can send the letter to the client.
 Export it as PDF and attach it to an email (your own email) or attach it to a secure message from the client’s dashboard.
-Keep in mind, this is problematic, as you're depending on a client who may not handle this responsibility well (we do not recommend running your business this way. ).
+Keep in mind, this is problematic, as you're depending on a client who may not handle this responsibility well (we do not recommend running your business this way).

 What other forms of ID and Proof of Address are acceptable?

-Should it be sent certified mail?
+Should letters be sent using certified mail?

 Many people do send these by Certified mail but it's up to you.
 It's not required but does give an awesome paper trail.